kostasthomson/TDTM-Tool/ReadMe.md

 Neo4j: Graph database for storing analysis data

-ostgreSQL: Relational database for SonarQube data storage
+PostgreSQL: Relational database for SonarQube data storage

 Maven: For dependency management and building the application